 - Log into the Barracuda Sentinel dashboard at https://sentinel.barracudanetworks.com/signin.

 - Click the menu button at the top left of the dashboard and select Account Takeover.
-Then select the Alerts and Incidents tab.
+Then select the Alerts tab.

 - Take one or more actions described in the sections below.

-To view details, click the button.
+To review details, click REVIEW.
 Available information displays on the three tabs: Emails Sent, Sign Ins, and Inbox Rules.
-In the example below, you can see there are five emails sent, one inbox rule, but no sign ins.
+In the example below, you can see there are zero emails sent, five sign ins, and no inbox rules.

 From here, you can view details of the emails sent.